Samsung/tizen-docs/docs/platform/reference/tic-faq.md

 ## What is the building block?

-- The building block is the package which defines a set of combined packages for a specific propose.
+- The building block is the package that defines a set of combined packages for a specific purpose.
   You can see pre-defined building blocks and their structure in [the repository of building blocks](https://git.tizen.org/cgit/tools/building-blocks/tree/?h=tizen).
   You can also define by yourself your own blocks by creating `.inc` files and adding them to the [building-block.spec](https://git.tizen.org/cgit/tools/building-blocks/tree/packaging/building-blocks.spec?h=tizen) file.